 This deduction can really add up.
 For example, if you have $100,000 in pass-through income, you could qualify to deduct $20,000, reducing your income taxes by a whopping $4,400 if you're in the 22% income tax bracket.
 Clearly, all small business owners need to understand this complex deduction.

 You must have a pass-through business to qualify for this deduction.
-A pass-through business is any business that is owned and operated through a pass-through business entity.
-This includes any business that is:
+A "pass-through business" is any business that is owned and operated through a pass-through business entity, which includes any business that is:

 For tax purposes, what distinguishes these types of businesses is that they pay no taxes themselves.
 Instead, the profits (or losses) from such businesses are passed through the business, and the owners pay tax on the money on their individual tax returns at their individual tax rates.

 Regular "C" corporations do not qualify for this deduction; however, they do qualify for a low 21% corporate tax rate on all their income.
 Unlike the pass-through deduction, the 21% rate for C corporations is permanent under the TCJA.

 QBI doesn't include: